embobo/cocos2d-x-Deconstruction/README.md

 }
 ```

-Swapping the graphics buffers TODO: does what?
+Swapping the graphics buffers is how the last set of pixels are replaced with the next set.

 * **